Fernando-A-Rocha/mta-modloader-reborn/README.md

 **Security feature**: Only files provided by the server are loaded, meaning that if the user adds random files to the mods directory in their resource cache, they won't be recognized and loaded.

-**Supported models**: Currently the script will automatically replace vehicle and skin models via their ID or model name according to GTA:SA.
+**Supported models**: Currently the script will automatically replace vehicle, skin and object models via their ID or model name according to GTA:SA.
+Read the tutorial below.

 ## Download